Search Engine Optimization (SEO)

 But Wait …

-Imagine you posted online a picture of your family dog.
+Imagine that you posted a picture of your family dog?online.
 A human might describe it as “a black, medium-sized dog, looks like a Lab, playing fetch in the park.”
 On the other hand, the best search engine in the world would struggle to understand the photo at anywhere near that level of sophistication.
 How do you make a search engine understand a photograph?
 Fortunately, SEO allows webmasters to provide clues that the engines can use to understand content.
 In fact, adding proper structure to your content is essential to SEO.

 Understanding both the abilities and limitations of search engines allows you to properly build, format, and annotate your web content in a way that search engines can digest.
 Without SEO, a website can be invisible to search engines.

-The Limits of Search Engine Technology
+The Limits of Search Engine Technology:

 Problems Crawling and Indexing